aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/managing-ranges/get-address-cell-count-offset-entire-column-and-entire-row-of-the-range/_index.md

 The following sample code explains the usage of the methods and properties as discussed above.
 Please see the console output of the code given below for reference.

 ## **Sample Code**
-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-GetAddressCellCountOffsetEntireColumnAndEntireRowOfTheRange.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-GetAddressCellCountOffsetEntireColumnAndEntireRowOfTheRange.go" >}}
 ## **Console Output**
 {{< highlight java >}}